Polygon XQUARONE EX9 First Look - Mountain Biking Australia

 The suspension system found on the new Polygon Square One was designed by Darrell Voss; an industry veteran who has worked for brands such as Klein, Kool Stop, Trek and SR Suntour.
 Called ‘R3act’ it uses a one-piece elevated carbon fibre swingarm, but the unique bit lies in the links that connect the swingarm to the frame.

-The end result is said to produce excellent anti-squat characteristics for efficient pedalling, so much so that Polygon runs a custom tuned version of the Fox X2 shock with 60% less damping.
+The end result is said to produce excellent anti-squat characteristics for efficient pedalling, so much so that Polygon runs a custom-tuned version of the Fox X2 shock with 60% less damping.
 Darrell Voss believes that added damping force isn’t needed with the R3act system and the suspension kinematics delivers efficient pedalling, even with 180mm of rear wheel travel.
-We’re certainly keen to get one on test to see how this plays out.
+We’re certainly keen to get one to test to see how this plays out.

 The 66-degree head angle isn’t really slack for a 180mm travel bike but it’s a safe figure for a bike that’s designed to go uphill efficiently as well as descend.
 At the opposite end, the Square One runs super-short 425mm chainstays.
 While the seat angle appears to be very slack, the effective angle comes out at a moderate 73.5-degrees.
 So geometry-wise, it is very progressive although it’s worth noting there’s no small size in the lineup.